Efficient comparison of independence structures of log-linear models: Comparison between the proposed metric and Kullback--Leibler divergence

 following the conventions $0\ log \frac{0}{q(x)}=0$ and $p(x)\ log \frac{p(x)}{0}=\infty$.

-KL-divergence can be interpreted as the information lost when using $q(x)$ as an approximation of $p(x)$.
+This divergence can be interpreted as the information lost when using $q(x)$ as an approximation of $p(x)$.
 Alternatively, it can be thought of as an approximation of the distance between the two distributions, given that it satisfies the intuition that the cost of approximating $p(x)$ with $q(x)$ is lower when they are similar, being zero only when they are identical and positive in any other case.
-Because of this, KL-divergence satisfies two properties of a metric: non-negativity and discrimination.\footnote{Note that discrimination is satisfied only in relation to the complete distributions $p(X)$ and $q(X)$, not their structures.} Nevertheless, it is not a metric, as it does not satisfy symmetry nor the triangle inequality.
+Because of this, the KL-divergence satisfies two properties of a metric: non-negativity and discrimination.\footnote{Note that discrimination is satisfied only in relation to the complete distributions $p(X)$ and $q(X)$, not their structures.} Nevertheless, it is not a metric, as it does not satisfy symmetry nor the triangle inequality; as a consequence, it provides no sense of scale for the differences.

-In spite of this, KL-divergence is still useful as a measure of quality of a distribution learned from data sampled from a known distribution.
+In spite of this, the KL-divergence is still useful as a measure of quality of a distribution learned from data sampled from a known distribution.
 The biggest disadvantage is that this method is not a direct indicator of the similarity of two structures.
 As it involves the parameters of the model, it can obscure false positives when the parameters cancel spurious interaction terms that are present in the structure.
 This translates as an obstacle when evaluating structure learning algorithms for possible tendencies to introduce false positives.

 In the next example we have used a synthetic model with a well-defined structure, and randomly generated a great number of structures which possess varying numbers of either false positives or false negatives.
 We aim to illustrate the shortcomings of a measure that compares the similarity of probability distributions, including log-linear models, in contrast to our proposed method.
 For this we learn the parameters for the random structures using data sampled from the original model, and over these models (random structure plus learned parameters) we compute the KL-divergence.
 Then, the values obtained in this manner are visualized against the percentage of errors (either FP or FN) computed by our metric.